-Company and that each is independent under our categorical standards and the requirements of the NYSE and applicable law, including, with respect to members of the Audit and Human Resources.
-Committees, those applicable to such committee service.
+Company and that each is independent under our categorical standards and the requirements of the NYSE and applicable law, including, with respect to

 Board Leadership Structure

 We believe that the most effective board structure is one that emphasizes board independence and ensures that the board's deliberations are not dominated by management.
 With the exception of Messrs.
 Helmerich and Lindsay, our Board is composed entirely of independent Directors.
 Our Nominating and Corporate Governance Committee, which is composed of our independent directors only, regularly reviews the Board's leadership structure to ensure that it enables the Board to fulfill its responsibility to provide independent oversight and management for the Company.